NREL/EnergyPlus/design/FY2024/NFP-DuctHeatTransfer.md

 ## Approach ##

 A new object simular to Pipe:Indoor is proposed.
-The main differences are that Fluid Inlet Node Name and Fluid Outlet Node Name are replaced by Inlet Name and Outlet Name.
+The main differences are that Fluid Inlet Node Name and Fluid Outlet Node Name are replaced by Inlet Node Name and Outlet Node Name.
 See detailed description in the Section of Input Description.

-NREL suggested "Perhaps that could be a separate input for air film or convection coefficient, or there could be some way to connect the SurfaceProperty:ConvectionCoefficients object to these duct objects".

-The SurfaceProperty:ConvectionCoefficients object is mainly used based on a surface.
-The proposed Duct:Heatransfer object has no connection with any surfaces.
-More fields extracted from the SurfaceProperty:ConvectionCoefficients object will be added in the proposed object to accommodate user selection for duct exterior surface convective coefficients as shown below:

-	Convection Coefficient Type
-	Convection Coefficient
-	Convection Coefficient Schedule Name
-	Convection Coefficient User Curve Name
+In order to make the proposed object compatible with existing

 ## Testing/Validation/Data Sources ##